jennybc/happy-git-with-r/14_connect-can-rstudio-use-git.Rmd

     - __WARNING__: On Windows, do __NOT__ use `C:/Program Files (x86)/Git/cmd/git.exe`. `bin` in the path is GOOD YES! `cmd` in the path is BAD NO!
     - __WARNING__: On Windows, do __NOT__ use `git-bash.exe`.
 Something that ends in `git.exe` is GOOD YES! `git-bash.exe` is BAD NO!

   * At times, we've had trouble navigating to the necessary directory on Mac OS, once we've clicked "Browse" and are working with a Finder-type window.
-The keyboard shortcut "command + shift + g" will summon "Go To Folder", where you will be able type or paste any path you want.
+The keyboard shortcut "command + shift + g" will summon "Go To Folder", where you will be able to type or paste any path you want.

 **Restart RStudio if you make any changes.** Don't make me stop this car again and restart RStudio for you in office hours.
 DO IT.

-Do the steps at the top of the page to see if RStudio and git are communicating now.
+Do the steps at the top of the page to see if RStudio and Git are communicating now.

 No joy?